100DaysOfCloud/100DaysOfCloudIdeas/Projects/STR/STR03/STR03-AWS200.md

 - Open that file on the EFS volume with Instance-2

 ### You need to answer the following:
+- What are the use cases for EFS volumes?
 - From how many regions and availability zones can a single EFS volume be accessed?
 - What network protocol does EFS use?
 - How many instances can an EFS volume be mounted on simultaneously?